Growing Your Business

 End of lockdown: what the roadmap means for businesses

 The plan depends on the UK continuing to meet a set of criteria, including infection rates remaining low and the vaccine rollout going to plan.
-But should the UK continue to head in its current direction, these are the key milestones for small businesses...
+But should the UK continue to head in its current direction, these are the final milestones for small businesses...

-Shops reopen - 12th April
+Shops open and hospitality outdoors - 12th April

-Domestic UK holidays will be permitted from 12th April.
+Domestic UK holidays are now permitted too.

 Hospitality can serve indoors - 17th May

 The government has announced that further easing of restrictions after 17th May will go ahead.

 After 17th May, pubs, restaurants and other hospitality venues can serve customers indoors.
 People from two different households can meet indoors from this date, and outdoors groups of up to 30 are permitted.